kzhang7/jitsi-deployment/README.md

 sudo chmod 755 /usr/bin/kustomize
 ```

+4. Replace all storage class from `ionos-enterprise-hdd` to `gp2`

-4. Update all the secrets
+5. Update all the secrets
 ```
 vi secretsfile
 ./secrets.sh secretsfile production
 ```

-5. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.
+6. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.

 For example, Replace `topology.kubernetes.io/zone: ZONE_1` with `topology.kubernetes.io/zone: us-west1-a`

-6. Update the ingress domain
+7. Update the ingress domain

 Replace `jitsi.messenger.schule` with `meet-us-west1.livestand.io`
 Replace `jitsi-messenger-schule` with `meet-us-west1.livestand.io`